Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.15/readme.md

 ## 1. Context

-As part of the development of the software system, it is necessary to implement user management functionalities within the administrative interface.
-These functionalities are essential to allow administrators to control user access, manage permissions and monitor user activity in the system.
+As part of the development of the software system, it is necessary to implement functionalities that let an Admin list all Staff Profiles.
 This is the first time this task has been assigned for development.

 ## 2. Requirements

-**US 5.1.14**
+**US 5.1.15**

 **Acceptance Criteria:**

--
+- Admins can search staff profiles by attributes such as name, email, or specialization.
+- The system displays search results in a list view with key staff information (name, email, specialization).
+- Admins can select a profile from the list to view, edit, or deactivate.
+- The search results are paginated, and filters are available for refining the search results.

 **Customer Specifications and Clarifications:**

 > **Question:** What types of filters can be applied when searching for profiles?
 >
 > **Answer:** Filters can include doctor specialization, name, or email to refine search results.